api7/apisix-mesh-agent/docs/istio-mesh.md

 docker push $DOCKER_IMAGE_REGISTRY/api7/apisix-mesh-agent:$DOCKER_IMAGE_TAG
 ```

-The following commands build the image firstly and push the image to the target image registry (change the `DOCKER_IMAGE_REGISTRY` to your desired one).
+The above commands build the image firstly and push the image to the target image registry (change the `DOCKER_IMAGE_REGISTRY` to your desired one).
 You should have [docker](https://www.docker.com/) installed in the running environment.

+> Note:
+>
+> 1. You should change the value of DOCKER_IMAGE_REGISTRY to the actual image registry address that you're using.
+>
-> Your image registry should be accessible for the Kubernetes cluster.
+> 2. Your image registry should be accessible from the Kubernetes cluster.

 Install Istio-base Chart
 -------------------------